buildpacks/docs/content/docs/app-developer-guide/using-inline-buildpacks.md

 summary="Learn how to create an ephemeral buildpack to customize your build."
 +++

-You can supplement your app's build proces with custom scripts by creating an _inline buildpack_.
+You can supplement your app's build process with custom scripts by creating an _inline buildpack_.
 An inline buildpack is an ephemeral buildpack that's defined in your [project descriptor][project-toml] (i.e. `project.toml`).
 You can include a script to run as part of the build without setting up all the files and directories that are required for a complete buildpack.

 Inline buildpacks are defined as an entry in the `[[build.buildpacks]]` table of the project descriptor by inlcuding an `inline` script in the `[build.buildpacks.script]` table.